-The annual financial statements have been prepared on the historical cost basis except for certain financial instruments that are measured at fair value at the end of each reporting period, and in accordance with the accounting policies set out below which are in conformity with IFRSs.
+The annual financial statements have been prepared on the historical cost basis except for certain financial instruments that are measured at fair value at the end of each reporting period, and in accordance with IFRSs.
 These policies have been consistently applied throughout the year.
 For the purpose of preparation of the annual financial statements, information is considered material if such information is reasonably expected to influence decisions made by primary users.

 The management of the Bank has, at the time of approving the annual financial statements, a reasonable expectation that the NDB-PPF has adequate resources to continue in operational existence for the foreseeable future.
-Thus they continue to adopt the going concern basis of accounting in preparing the annual financial statements.
+Thus the management of the Bank continue to adopt the going concern basis of accounting in preparing the annual financial statements.